We are here to help.

 How long will my assessment take?

 Assessments are comprehensive evaluations that take several hours to complete.
 All assessments begin with an interview, which can take an hour or longer.
-Completing the Client History Form prior to your appointment helps us collect important information and will save you time on the day of your appointment.
+Completing the History Questionnaire prior to your appointment helps us collect important information and will save you time on the day of your appointment.
 Following the interview process, you will get started with the formal testing, which can take anywhere from four to seven or eight hours to complete.
 In some cases, the assessment will be completed over the course of two days.

 Do I get to take breaks?